LSSTDESC/gcr-catalogs/README.md

 # GCR Catalogs

-This repo hosts the mock galaxy catalogs used by [DESCQA2](https://github.com/LSSTDESC/descqa).
+This repo hosts the mock galaxy catalogs availble to the LSST DESC.
+These catalogs are also used by [DESCQA](https://github.com/LSSTDESC/descqa).

 On a NERSC machine, all these catalogs can be directly accessed through the "Generic Catalog Reader" (GCR) inferface.
 More information about GCR can be found [here](https://github.com/yymao/generic-catalog-reader).